kosi2109/kosi2109/README.md

 ### Glad to see you here!
-I'm a business student at Monywa University Of Economic .
-But I'm not interested in business so I've moved to IT field during COVID-19 period (around late of 2020).
-Now I’m trying to be a full stack developer .

-I learned coding from YouTube , Udemy and other learning sources .
-I prefer backend then frontend .
+I'm a self-taught fullstack developer with many projects experience .

+I can build web application with Laravel , NodeJs , ReactJS and NextJS .

+Currently , I'm learning deep dive into React , JavaScript , PHP and Laravel .

 <br/>